xwmx/nb/README.md

 - three
 ```

-Any metadata can be placed in the front matter block. `nb` currently
+Any metadata can be placed in the front matter block. `nb` uses the
-ignores all fields with the exception of the `title:` field, which is
+`title:` field for listing, filtering, and selecting items, if one is
-used for listing, filtering, and selecting items, when present.
+present, and ignores any other fields.

 The simple `key: value` syntax is suitable for many metadata fields.
 More complex data can be defined using additional